Cost/Fee Comparisons for higher studies

 Higher studies in any other country is an expensive investment.
 Tuition fee for foreign university is a marked burden on parents belonging to middle class families.
 Due to rapid increasing inflation the fee for higher studies has almost doubled during the last decade.
 Tuition fees can vary between courses, institutions, and whether the students are resident or international.

-The data below compares tuition costs of full time undergraduate programmes in America (Canada, United States), Europe (UK, Ireland, France, Germany, the Netherlands), and Australia.
+The data below compares tuition costs of full time undergraduate programs in America (Canada, United States), Europe (UK, Ireland, France, Germany, the Netherlands), and Australia.

 The fee for studies in USA varies from $5000 to $30000 per year.
 About $9000 for resident students and $20000 for foreign students.